bhatiagagan24/sei-assignment/README.md

 Pass the url for examination as well as the OpenAI Chatgpt api token in the request body.

+## Updates -
+This ia a prototype and not even a MVC.
+We can definitely optimize a lot of things including the introduction of caching, and using a database.
+We can also make the code a lot more extensible, but then again this is a prototype.
+Also due to security concerns with my API Key, I've made it accoridng to BYOK Model so that folks at Sei can test it using their own key.

+Please Note that I'm using a paid Open AI account.

 ## Steps to run this Project -